 Goals and Student Learning Outcomes

 1. Elementary Education teacher candidates will possess thorough and accurate knowledge of the content they teach.
-1.1 Elementary Education teacher candidates know and apply discipline-specific scientific, pedagogical, and theoretical concepts critical to the development of educated individuals in the elementary classroom setting.
+1.1 Teacher candidates will possess thorough and accurate knowledge of the content they are preparing to teach.

 The curriculum is planned to follow a continuum.
 Block I courses are intended to provide a foundation for classroom management, assessment, educational theories, early literacy, incorporating the arts and the importance of using a variety of instructional strategies.